sdr-enthusiasts/gitbook-adsb-guide/foundations/deploy-ultrafeeder-container.md

 The `docker-compose.yml` file above will:

-* Create a few mapped docker volumes to store historic message values (`/var/globe_history`), statistics for the graphs (`/var/lib/collectd`), and make the disk statistics (`/proc/diskstats`) and USB devices (`/dev`) available to the container.
+- Create a few mapped docker volumes to store historic message values (`/var/globe_history`), statistics for the graphs (`/var/lib/collectd`), and make the disk statistics (`/proc/diskstats`) and USB devices (`/dev`) available to the container.
-* Create a service named `ultrafeeder` that will run the `ghcr.io/sdr-enthusiasts/docker-adsb-ultrafeeder` container.
+- Create a service named `ultrafeeder` that will run the `ghcr.io/sdr-enthusiasts/docker-adsb-ultrafeeder` container.
-  * We're mapping TCP port `8080` through to the container so we can access the web interface.
+  - We're mapping TCP port `8080` through to the container so we can access the web interface.
-  * The variable `READSB_RTLSDR_DEVICE` tells `readsb` to look for an RTL-SDR device with the serial of `1090` (that we re-serialized in an earlier step).
+  - The variable `READSB_RTLSDR_DEVICE` tells `readsb` to look for an RTL-SDR device with the serial of `1090` (that we re-serialized in an earlier step).
-  * We're passing several environment variables through, including our timezone, latitude and longitude from the `.env` file \(denoted by `${VARIABLE}`\).
+  - We're passing several environment variables through, including our timezone, latitude and longitude from the `.env` file \(denoted by `${VARIABLE}`\).
-* We're using `tmpfs` for volumes that have regular I/O. Any files stored in a `tmpfs` mount are temporarily stored outside the container's writable layer.
+- We're using `tmpfs` for volumes that have regular I/O. Any files stored in a `tmpfs` mount are temporarily stored outside the container's writable layer.
 This helps to reduce:
-  * The size of the container, by not writing changes to the underlying container; and
+  - The size of the container, by not writing changes to the underlying container; and
-  * SD Card or SSD wear
+  - SD Card or SSD wear

-You can find an expanded example of the `docker-compose.yml` file that you can download and edit [here](https://github.com/sdr-enthusiasts/docker-install/blob/main/sample-docker-compose.yml) if you want to see other options, but the sample above is a good start.
+You can find an expanded example of the `docker-compose.yml` file that you can download and edit the [expanded docker-compose.yml example](https://github.com/sdr-enthusiasts/docker-install/blob/main/sample-docker-compose.yml) if you want to see other options, but the sample above is a good start.

 ## Feeding directly from Ultrafeeder